willkg/douglas/docs/deploy_lighttpd_fastcgi.rst

 .. _deploy-lighttpd-mod-fastcgi:

 ==============================================
- Deploying Pyblosxom with Lighttpd and fastcgi
+ Deploying Douglas with Lighttpd and fastcgi
 ==============================================

 Summary
 =======

-This walks through install Pyblosxom as a FastCGI application on a Lighttpd web server with mod_fcgi installed.
+This walks through install Douglas as a FastCGI application on a Lighttpd web server with mod_fcgi installed.

 If you find any issues, please let us know.